-Such casinos are not subject to Nordic regulation because they are licensed by foreign regulators such as the MGA, the UKGC and Curacao e-Gaming.
+Such casinos are not subject to German regulation because they are licensed by foreign regulators such as the MGA, the UKGC and Curacao e-Gaming.
 They can incentivise players the way they wish.
 When you play at an unlicensed casino, you are likely to receive free spin bonuses when you sign up or even in the form of daily, weekly or monthly promotional offers.
 The opportunities never end.

 Unless specified as no-wagering, free spin bonuses will always require you to make a deposit.
 Most unlicensed casinos clump it together with the welcome offer so it seems like you are not paying anything for it.
 In reality, such offers are tied to a deposit match bonus.

 Here’s an example:

 Let’s assume a casino offers a welcome bonus of 100% up to €100 + 200 Free Spins.
-A player will receive the 200 free spins instantly or in instalments upon depositing an amount to fund his casino account.
+A player will receive the 200 free spins instantly or in installments upon depositing an amount to fund his casino account.
 There would again be a minimum deposit value, which if not deposited, won’t activate the welcome offer.
 For instance, if the minimum deposit amount is €10 and a player deposits €1, chances are he would neither receive the match deposit nor the free spins.